pka/qgpkg/README.rst

 Issues
 ------
-You are welcome to report any issues using the [github track](https://github.com/pka/qgpkg/issues).
+You are welcome to report any issues using the `github track <https://github.com/pka/qgpkg/issues>`_.

 License
 -------
 This project is released under an **MIT license**.
-Please refer to [License.txt](https://github.com/pka/qgpkg/blob/master/LICENSE.txt) for more details.
+Please refer to `License.txt <https://github.com/pka/qgpkg/blob/master/LICENSE.txt>`_ for more details.